larseggert/moderation/draft-ecahc-moderation.md

 a useful team size.

-It is not expected that the moderator team will be monitoring every IETF channel, but rather that participants will proactively flag concerns about disruptive behavior to the moderator team.
+It is not expected that the moderator team will be monitoring every IETF channel, but rather that participants MAY and chairs SHOULD flag concerns about disruptive behavior to the moderator team.
 However, the moderator team SHOULD actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
 The moderator team should decide which channels are in this set based on their own judgment and community suggestions.

-{:aside}
-> TODO: Decide whether chairs and list admins should retain the
-> ability to moderate their lists in addition to the moderator team,
-> or whether chair and list admins should only inform the moderator
-> team of potentially disruptive behavior and let them deal with it.
+(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderation team MUST handle those.)

 It is important to note that the moderation team only moderates *public* IETF participation channels.
 Their mandate does